PrestaShop/docs/src/content/1.7/development/webservice/tutorials/prestashop-webservice-lib/retrieve-resource.md

 ---
+title: Retrieve a resource
-title: 3 - Retrieve a resource
+menuTitle: 3 - Retrieve a resource
 weight: 3
 ---